entiflags/ZernOS/plan_for_today.md

-read from disk
+create disk image

+- create a empty disk image file
+- partition it
-- bios puts in dl the id of the boot drive
+- burn the bootloader to the first sector of the boot partition
-- hard drives start at id 80 (1st hdd = 80)
-- will be using "modern" bios extensions (INT13H,41; INT13H,42)
-- will be addressing disk using lba (logical block addressing) packet structure